 We are not connected with or endorsed by the United States government or the federal Medicare program.

 Some Advantage plans have premiums as low as $0, but the average premium for a Medicare Advantage plan is around $21 per month.
-There’s also a maximum out-of-pocket limit ($7,550 in 2021) for Part C plans, thereby reducing the total out-of-pocket costs you’ll cover.
+There’s also a maximum out-of-pocket limit for Part C plans which varies by plan, thereby reducing the total out-of-pocket costs you’ll cover.
 Once you pay the plan’s limit, the plan pays 100% of your covered health services for the rest of the calendar year.

 The Bottom Line